rubiksw/gmod-audio-convert/README.md

 # gmod-audio-convert
-Re-encode a folder of audio files as mp3 or wav & a sample rate which is supported by Source Engine games.
+Encodes a folder of audio files to a format and sample rate that's supported by Garry's Mod and other Source engine games.

+Supports the following formats & sample rates:
+.mp3
+.wav
+44100 Hz
+22050 Hz
+11025 Hz

 ![alt text](https://i.imgur.com/GCY0bMN.png)